The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Methodology

 \section{Methodology}

-\subsubsection{Data Collection.}
+\subsection{Data Collection.}

 The entire raw data contained in the \textit{Schwurbelarchiv} is available on the Internet Archive\footnote{\url{https://archive.org/details/schwurbel-archiv}}\footnote{\url{https://web.archive.org/web/20241126233137/https://schwurbelarchiv.wordpress.com/}}.
-The person initially responsible for collecting the data remains anonymous, but responds to requests via email and provides information about the data selection process.
+The person initially responsible for collecting the data remains anonymous, but responded to requests by the authors via email and provided information about the data collection process.
 They describe their motivation for collecting the dataset as the pure joy of data-hoarding, contribution to the Internet Archive, and enablement of research and journalism using the collected data as a source.

+Similar to the other Telegram datasets described here, groups and channels in the \textit{Schwurbelarchiv} were selected via a snowball sampling approach.
+Starting with a seed set of Telegram chats focused on renowned German-speaking conspiracy theorists, other chats were identified via invitation links and forwarded messages originating from the chats in the sample.
+Newly discovered chats were added to the sample, and all messages posted in them up to the point of their discovery were scraped via bulk download, after which a continual streaming process captured new content in near real-time.
+Relevance of newly discovered chats was determined by manual curation (e.g., human in the loop) that excluded chats deemed unrelated to conspiracy theories in order to prune irrelevant sampling paths early.
+Data collection was terminated when the anonymous collector lacked the resources to continue.
+The resulting dataset covers the time span from September 23, 2015 to August 5, 2022.

+Snowball sampling promises to capture a more representative portion of the discourse but still has a number of limitations: manual curation of discovered chats ensures relevance but remains subjective, relevant chats might not be included because sampling terminated before a link to them was found, and relevant chats might be missed because they are entirely disconnected from the forwarding network in which sampling was initiated.
+In particular, chats from which few messages are forwarded are systematically less likely to be discovered by this approach.
+We note, however, that snowball sampling is the only available methodology for data collection from Telegram beyond manual search and selection, as the platform lacks a searchable index of public chats.